MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/arc-vm-networking.md

 ## Current limitations

-- Arc VMs are currently not supported with SDN.
-Arc Resource Bridge can be deployed on a physical network when the Azure Stack HCI cluster is configured with SDN.
+- Arc VMs are currently not supported with Software Defined Networking (SDN).
+The Arc Resource Bridge can be deployed on a physical network when the Azure Stack HCI cluster is configured with SDN.
-- Only DHCP allocation is supported for Arc VMs.
+- Only DHCP IP allocation is supported for Arc VMs.
 - Only one virtual network can be created per VM switch.
 - Using the Arc Resource Bridge or using Arc VMs behind a network proxy is not supported.